KevinAst/feature-u/docs/usage.md

 });
 ```

-We will fill in more detail a bit later, but for now notice that
+We will fill in more detail a bit later, but for now notice that the
-featureA defines reducers, logic modules, routes, and does some type
+feature is conveying reducers, logic modules, routes, and does some
-of initialization (appWillStart/appDidStart).
+type of initialization (appWillStart/appDidStart).
 It also promotes a
-publicFace (open/close) to other features.
+publicFace (open/close) that can be used by other features (i.e. the
+feature's Public API).

 ## launchApp()

-The **application mainline**, merely collects all aspects and
+In **feature-u** the application mainline is very simple and generic.
+There is no real app-specific code in it.
+That is because we allow
+each feature to inject their own app-specific constructs.
+The
-features, and starts the app by invoking `launchApp()`:
+mainline merely accumulates the Aspects and Features, and starts the
+app by invoking `launchApp()`:

 **`src/app.js`**
 ```js